 Podiatry focuses on preventing, diagnosing, and treating conditions of the foot and ankle, including infections, skin and nail disorders, neuromas, ingrown toenails, plantar warts, foot deformities, injuries to bones, tendons and soft tissue, and problems resulting from illness.

 Saratoga Hospital Medical Group – Podiatry specializes in those diseases and conditions that affect the lower extremities, which can cause complications in a patient’s posture, stance, and step.
-Our expert podiatry team can treat infections, bunions, hammertoes, ingrown toenails, warts, and common foot and ankle injuries.
 They can also address heel pain, plantar fasciitis, fallen arches, calluses, and deformities related to step.
-Additionally, our podiatrists can treat issues arising from illness, such as diabetic foot care, arthritis, AIDS, and cardiovascular disease.
+Additionally, our podiatrists can treat issues arising from illness, such as diabetic foot care and cardiovascular disease.
 Services include orthotics and in-office minor surgeries.

 Saratoga Hospital Medical Group – Podiatry offer our patients an outstanding board-certified physician, employing the most up-to-date equipment and advanced diagnostic techniques working within the full spectrum of podiatric care.
 Working closely with a patient’s primary care provider and other specialists, the team is committed to providing personal, compassionate care.